 A great option for an inexpensive display is a foam or corrugated cardboard backdrop that you can mount photos and text on easily.
 These are available at any office supply store; in fact, you might have even bought one in the past for your child's science project presentation!
-Try www.staples.com for a 2-ply corrugated presentation board; size is 36" x 48." for less than $20.
+Try www.staples.com for a 2-ply corrugated presentation board; the size is 36" x 48." for less than $20.

 Decorating Your Display

 Gathering pictures and information for your exhibit is usually the most difficult part of this process.
 You may already have marketing materials for your practice that you can use to draw out important information.
 Use your own Web site, brochures, flyers, and ads to find easy-to-read and catchy text.
 Charts and graphics will help draw attention to your exhibit.
 Remember to keep it short, simple, and to the point.
-Feel free to reference ACNM's consumer education Web site, www.ourmomentoftruth.com, or email [email protected] for help on text or other ideas.
+Feel free to reference ACNM's consumer education Web site, www.discovermidwives.com, or email [email protected] for help with text or other ideas.

-If you have pictures of your midwives at work that were taken at a high enough, resolution you might be able to blow them up to a "viewer friendly" size.
+If you have pictures of your midwives at work that were taken at a high enough, resolution you might be able to blow them up to a "viewer-friendly" size.
 Otherwise, try some stock photos via www.istockphoto.com or other stock photo sites.
 Be careful of copyright issues and credit photographers when necessary.

 Making Your Exhibits Last

-Exhibits will suffer from wear and tear over time; however there are a few ways to help your tabletop last longer:
+Exhibits will suffer from wear and tear over time; however, there are a few ways to help your tabletop last longer:

 - Buy a carrying case to protect your exhibit.

 - Print photos and text on styrene (plastic) or another durable material.
 (Ask your local printer for suggestions and prices.)